 My backyard is now roughly 10,000 sq. ft.
 It’s all fenced in and is the home for my kids and dogs.
 We had a new addition put on last year, so a lot of the turf got trampled and smothered along the way.
 I also try to be as organic as possible back here… but also got smooshed with Poa Annua, too, so this 2019 will be interesting.

-Over the past 10 years I’ve owned two homes – each of those have undergone full renovations.
-Here’s a look at our home we bought in the winter of 2019.
+Over the past 10 years, I’ve owned two homes – each of those have undergone full renovations.
+Here’s a look at the home we bought in the winter of 2019.

 A lot of my success and domination comes from not only my countless hours of reading, research, blood sweat, and tears but via trial and error.